Unity-Technologies/Graphics/Packages/com.unity.render-pipelines.high-definition/Documentation~/HDRP-Features.md

 # High Definition Render Pipeline overview

-This is a high level overview of all of the features you can use in the High Definition Render Pipeline (HDRP).
+This is a high level overview of all the features you can use in the High Definition Render Pipeline (HDRP).
 This document presents the features in the following categories:

 - [Project](#Project)
 - [Material](#Material)